HermanL02/WarwickUniversity-Notes/202309/Lab 5.md

 ### Results
 ![[Pasted image 20231130201142.png]]
 ## 1.2 Explanation
-Through letting the wire shark monitoring the bridge of the container, it can access all the ICMP packets the
+Through letting the wire shark monitoring the bridge of the container, it can access all the ICMP packets the container send and receive.

+### Results

 ![[Pasted image 20231130201327.png]]
+## 1.3 Explanation

 ###
 ![[Pasted image 20231130203110.png]]